freeipa/freeipa/workshop.rst

 On ``client``, start the FreeIPA client enrolment program::

   [client]$ sudo ipa-client-install --mkhomedir

-The ``--mkhomedir`` flag configure PAM to create missing home directories when users log into the host for the first time.
-FreeIPA supports automount so consider using that for production deployments.

 The FreeIPA server should be detected through DNS autodiscovery.
 (If DNS discovery fails, e.g. due to client machine having incorrect